 Throughout a participatory approach, citizens will be equipped with practical tools and sensors, as well as knowledge and know-how practices and solutions to reduce their own personal carbon and environmental footprint and to support climate adaptation and mitigation, triggering individual and social innovation.

 Eight interactive Living Labs across Europe, Israel and Burkina Faso

 The activities of I-CHANGE are strongly rooted in real society through interaction, co-development and cooperation with selected Living Labs and their stakeholders.
-Citizens learn about climate change and environmental hazards science and understand how their own behaviour can affect climate change as well as how they can reduce their carbon and environmental footprint through changes in their everyday life
+Citizens learn about climate change and environmental hazards science and understand how their own behaviour can affect climate change as well as how they can reduce their carbon and environmental footprint through changes in their everyday life.

-The EIH aims to achieve a high level of interoperability with the major European initiatives for data sharing and computational infrastructures, as.e.g.
+Moreover, the Hub aims to achieve a high level of interoperability with the major European initiatives for data sharing and computational infrastructures, as.e.g.
 Copernicus, GEOSS .

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101037193.